yuyuzhou-pitt/Project2/README.md

 $ for i in 0 1 2 3 4 5 6 7 8 9; do time hadoop jar MiniGoogle.jar Indexing data index; done

 2. Run Searching step 1 for 10 times, and record the Map-Reduce Framework/CPU time spent (ms) (take real time for reference):
-$ for i in 0 1 2 3 4 5 6 7 8 9; do time hadoop jar MiniGoogle.jar MiniGoogle index result what a nice day; done
+$ for i in 0 1 2 3 4 5 6 7 8 9; do time hadoop jar MiniGoogle.jar MiniGoogle/MiniGoogle index result what a nice day; done

 = Results =

+The time spend result (in second) recorded as below:

-	Wordcount	Sort		Index		Search
+	Wordcount	Sort(W+S)	Index(W+S+I)	Search
 Socket	1.146928	2.305397	4.541908	0.164810
 Socket	1.202855	2.336820	4.632236	0.165075
 Socket	1.307164	2.435692	4.738004	0.170763